openenclave/openenclave/samples/attested_tls/AttestedTLSREADME.md

 # What is an Attested TLS channel

-The remote attestation feature that comes with TEE (such as Intel SGX or ARM's TrustZone enclave, in the context of this doc) could significantly improve a TLS endpoint (client or server) trustworthiness for a TLS connection starting or terminating inside an enclave.
+The remote attestation feature that comes with TEE (such as Intel SGX or ARM's TrustZone enclave, in the context of this doc) could significantly improve a TLS endpoint's (client or server) trustworthiness for a TLS connection starting or terminating inside an enclave.
 An Attested TLS channel is a TLS channel that integrates remote attestation validation as part of the TLS channel establishing process.
 Once established, it guarantees that an attested connecting party is running inside a TEE with expected identity.

 There are two types of Attested TLS connections:
 1. Both ends of an Attested TLS channel terminate inside TEE
     - Guarantee that both parties of a TLS channel are running inside trustes TEEs
     - OE SDK sample: tls_between_enclave
 2. Only one end of an Attested TLS channel terminate inside TEE
     - In this case, the assumption is that the end not terminated inside an TEE is a trust party.
-The most common use case is, this non-Tee party might have secrets to securely share with the other party through an Attested TLS channel.
+The most common use case is, this non-TEE party might have secrets to securely share with the other party through an Attested TLS channel.
     - OE SDK sample: tls_between_host_enclave

 ## Prerequisites

-  The audience is assumed to be familiar:
+  The audience is assumed to be familiar with:

   - [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) a cryptographic protocol designed to provide communications security over a computer network.